The 1st of February is the time for celebration in our home. First of all, it is my daughter's birthday! I can't believe she turns twelve!

 Secondly, it is the celebration of Imbolc, a Celtic festival.
 And finally, we make crêpes or pancakes for the French Chandeleur (Candlemas).

 Chandeleur, Groundhog Day, Imbolc or Lupercus?

-And Groundhog Day is a popular tradition celebrated in the United States and Canada on February 2.
-It derives from the Pennsylvania Dutch superstition that if a groundhog emerging from its burrow on this day sees a shadow due to clear weather, it will retreat to its den and winter will persist for six more weeks, and if it does not see its shadow because of cloudiness, spring will arrive early.
+Finally, Groundhog Day is a popular tradition celebrated in the United States and Canada on February 2.
+It derives from the Pennsylvania Dutch superstition that if a groundhog emerging from its burrow on this day sees a shadow due to clear weather, it will retreat to its den and winter will persist for six more weeks, and if it does not see its shadow because of cloudy sky, spring will arrive early.

 Whether you celebrate Imbolc, Groundhog Day or Chandeleur, it is time to make some pancakes!